-Of course, in reality, these two mindsets are found on a spectrum of success.
+Of course, in reality, these two mindsets populate a spectrum of success.
 And at times people will find themselves moving back and forth on the continuum depending on the challenges they face.
-For instance, one person might have a fixed mindset in regards to mathematics, but a growth mindset for playing musical instruments; a friend told me she became an accountant because she has a natural ability for numbers.
+For instance, one person might have a fixed mindset in regards to mathematics, but a growth mindset for playing musical instruments.
+A friend told me she became an accountant because she has a natural ability for numbers.
 However, even though she was never very musical, she accepted the challenge from friends to join a choir.
 She has even learned to sing harmonies.

-Wherever people find ourselves on this spectrum, most would acknowledge that talent, attitude and effort are important components of success in any field.
+Wherever people find ourselves on this spectrum of the psychology of success, most would acknowledge that talent, attitude and effort are important components of success in any field.
 However, the defining difference occurs when people answer these two questions:

-- What is the importance of talent in determining success?
+- What role does talent play in determining success?

-The behaviour and reactions of people who believe that talent determines success is radically different from people who believe that attitude and effort determine success.
+The behavior and reactions of people who believe that talent determines success is radically different from people who believe that attitude and effort determine success.

-In my next blog, I’ll describe the behaviours, knee-jerk reactions and outcomes of people who are motivated to compete primarily by talent (Fixed mindset).
+In my next post, I’ll describe the behaviors, knee-jerk reactions and outcomes of people who are motivated to compete primarily by talent (Fixed Mindset).
 Similarly, we’ll contrast what we find coming from a growth mindset point of view.
 In addition, we’ll look at what happens when industries operate from a fixed or growth mindset perspective.